P0w3rChi3f/Script-List/README.md

 >[Remove-ADUser_Prompted](https://github.com/P0w3rChi3f/Remove-ADUser_Prompted) is script prompts for a uniq identifier for an Active Directory user and removes their account and their profile off of the file server.
 If ran in a console, it can remove their virtual desktop out of VMWare View.

+### Invoke-RandomUser

+>[Invoke-RandomUser](https://github.com/P0w3rChi3f/Invoke-RandomUser) is a script that was inspired by a Red Team engagement I was on.
+I wanted to see if the organization could detect if a new Domain Admin was created.
+So this script helps me do that by created 1000 users and adding them to the Domain Admins Group.

 ***

 ## VMWare Scripts